-In 1692, during the notorious Salem Witch Trials, a significant precedent was set when bite marks were introduced as evidence in a courtroom.
+1692 during the notorious Salem Witch Trials, a significant precedent was set when bite marks were introduced as evidence in a courtroom.
 This practice lacked scientific grounding, and it had far-reaching consequences in the realm of dental forensics.

 The Wrongful Conviction of George Burroughs

 George Burroughs, a Massachusetts resident, faced arrest in 1692 under suspicion of witchcraft.
-His case involved bite marks as evidence, despite the absence of solid scientific proof.
+His case involved bite marks as evidence despite the absence of solid scientific proof.
 Tragically, he was convicted and subsequently hanged, even when there was no substantial scientific basis for such bite mark analysis in forensic dentistry.

-The Triumph of Truth and Justice in Dental Forensics
+Truth and Justice in Odontology Forensic Case

 Nevertheless, the story doesn’t end there.
 Forensic dentistry, committed to uncovering the truth, eventually proved George Burroughs’ innocence.
 Decades after his execution, it became clear that he was innocent, leading to compensation for his family for the grave injustice in this historic forensic dental case.

-The initial instance of employing bite-mark analysis in a legal case took place in 1974, involving the accusation of Walter Edgar Marx in the rape and murder of an elderly woman within her California residence.
+The initial instance of employing bite-mark analysis in a legal case took place in 1974, involving the accusation of Walter Edgar Marx in the rape and murder of an older woman within her California residence.
 Allegedly, Marx had bitten the woman’s nose during the incident.
 However, the examination was delayed for approximately two months after the woman’s burial, necessitating the exhumation of her body to facilitate the comparative analysis.
 Nevertheless, this particular evidence led to Marx’s conviction.

-Setting an Important Precedent in Dental Forensics
+Setting an Important Precedent in Odontology Forensic

 Forensic dentistry has come a long way since its early days.
 A modern example of its success is the SDM Dental College’s forensic dentistry department in Dharwad, India, which played a vital role in the rape and murder case of Nirbhaya, a prime illustration of contemporary forensic dental cases.